-While most Americans are staying home, it’s vital to continue to engage children with creative and challenging STEM (Science, Technology, Engineering, and Math) learning.
-With schools being closed, students might not be able to access traditional resources, tools, and even labs to create STEM projects.
+It’s vital to continue to engage children with creative and challenging STEM (Science, Technology, Engineering, and Math) learning.
+With schools closed for summer, students might not be able to access traditional resources, tools, and even labs to create STEM projects.
 So check out some of the ways below to incorporate STEM at home.

 Girlstart’s mission is to increase girls’ interest and engagement in STEM.
 They provide access to hundreds of activities at their STEM at Home website.
-Their online DeSTEMber guide gives you access to 31 days of STEM, with previous years’ activities linked as well.
 In addition, join them for their Virtual Starry Night.
-It is a planetarium star show with hands-on activities.
-The next on is on May 7, 2020.
+It is a planetarium star show with hands-on activities throughout the year.
+The next one is on Thursday, February 3, 2022.

 dailySTEM is a resource site that helps educators and parents find STEM in the real world and share STEM with the kids they know.
 The resources on the site share numerous activities for families.
 In addition, The STEM Everyday podcast focuses on how teachers can infuse STEM into their everyday lessons.